What we do and why we do it

 Timothy van den Broek is the Chief Financial Officer at EMSI.
 Joining the EMSI team in 2010, he brought extensive experience in tax, audit, payroll, bookkeeping, budgeting, management accounting, and business consultancy.
 He worked three years as an accountant at Herbert Parnell Chartered Accountants in Surrey, England, and another three years as sales manager in the horticultural sector.
 He is a member of both the Washington Society of CPAs and the Association of Chartered Certified Accountants.
 Mr. van den Broek has a BSc (Hons) in Applied Accounting from Oxford Brookes University (2007).

-Deacon James is the Vice President of Data Products at EMSI, where he has worked since 2003.
-His focus is to produce increasingly detailed data that helps users make well-informed decisions.
-He has designed and developed processes for creating industry, occupation, and demographic data at national, regional, and local geographic levels for multiple countries.
-These enhancements and developments have helped to make EMSI’s labor market data among the very best available.
+Deacon James is Vice President of Engineering at EMSI, where he has worked since 2003.
+He oversees the product and data development, focusing on creating increasingly detailed data and user-friendly tools that help clients make well-informed decisions.
+Mr. James has designed and developed processes for creating industry, occupation, and demographic data at the national, regional, and local geographic levels for multiple countries.
+These developments and enhancements have helped to make EMSI’s labor market data and tools among the very best available.
 In addition, Mr. James has done web design, consulting, and international labor studies.

-Jeff Perley is vice president of professional services at EMSI and leads a team that focuses on economic impact studies, product development, and custom workforce analysis.
-He has managed various consulting and development projects, specializing in industry and occupation analysis as well workforce investment analysis.
-Outside EMSI, Mr. Perley teaches fundamental principles of economics to high school students.
-He has previously served as the CEO and senior consultant at Intelligent Computing Services, project manager of SPARTA & TYBRIN Corp, and general manager at Perley Cable Construction.
-Mr. Perley earned his bachelor’s degree in business & information systems from Bradley University.
+Jeff Perley is Vice President of Operations at EMSI, where he leads the professional services, research, internal data systems, and sales enablement teams.
+From custom consulting solutions to building systems that capture user feedback, Mr. Perley is constantly changing EMSI’s processes to meet our clients’ ever changing needs.
+Prior to this, he conducted and managed various consulting and development projects at EMSI.
+Mr. Perley also teaches fundamental principles of economics to high school students.
+He has served as CEO and senior consultant at Intelligent Computing Services, project manager of SPARTA & TYBRIN Corp, and general manager at Perley Cable Construction.

 Rod Olps, VP of Human Capital